MD3728/NMT-Brutal-1.0.0/README.md

 Based off of NMT_RR-1.1.5

 # Description
-A collaboration remake of one of Hayden's former games code remade from the ground up.
+A collaboration remake of one of Hayden's (DuckyProgramming) former games code remade from the ground up.

 # Changes Compared to NMT_RR-1.1.5:
 <ul>